Hat Creek, How Do I Fish This

 run-off.

-There are many different insects that can be hatching during this time of year however the most common patterns that you should always bring are PMDs and BWOs patterns ranging from size 14 -20.
+There are many different insects that can be hatching during this time of year and each year presents a different prolific hatch therefore having multiple different types of imitations is a good choice.
+The most common patterns that you should always have on Hat Creek are PMDs and BWOs patterns ranging from size 14 -20.

 I usually find the strongest hatch mid-morning and in the evening about an hour before sunset.